 On Bhadrapada Amavasya – The first day of Bathukamma is called Engili Puvvu Bathukamma because first, they pay homage to their ancestors by way of food offerings and then they start making Batukamma.

 Food offerings to Goddess – Rice, Sesame seeds (బియ్యం, నువ్వులు)

 2. Atukula Bathukamma

-On Ashwayuja Padyami (First day of Ashwayuja Month – as per Amant Calendar) – Second day of Batukamma is called as Atukula Bathukamma.
+On Ashwayuja Padyami (The first day of Ashwayuja Month – as per the Amant Calendar) – The second day of Batukamma is called Atukula Bathukamma.
 On this day devotees offer Atukulu as Naivedyam.

 Food offerings to Goddess – Flattened Rice, Jaggery (అటుకులు, బెల్లం)

 On Ashwayuja Dwitiya (Second day of Ashwayuja Month) – Third day of Batukamma is called as Muddapuvvu or Muddapappu batukamma as Batukamma is made up of Mudda Chamanthi or Mudda Banthi flowers along with Thangedu Puvvu & Gunaka Puvvu.
 Also, offer Muddapappu & rice as naivedyam.

 Food offerings to Goddess – Rice & Dal (ముద్దపప్పు, అన్నం)